signl4/signl4-integration-ixon/README.md

-# Mobile alerting with tracking & escalation for IXON
+# Mobile alerting with tracking & escalation for IXON Cloud

-Mobile alerting with tracking, duty planning and escalation for IXON.
+Mobile alerting with tracking, duty planning and escalation for IXON Cloud.

 ## Why SIGNL4